MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmRouteTable.md

 ```

 ### -Location
-Specifies the azure_2region in which this cmdlet creates a route table.
+Specifies the Azureregion in which this cmdlet creates a route table.
 For more information, see Azure Regionshttp://azure.microsoft.com/en-us/regions/ (http://azure.microsoft.com/en-us/regions/).

 ```yaml